otobrglez/otobrglez.github.com/_posts/2014-10-30-1-month-4-prototypes.md

   </a>
 </div>

-I've asked [Reddit /r/ design_critiques](http://www.reddit.com/r/design_critiques/comments/2kgue7/website_developer_looking_for_web_design_feedback/) for some critique but most of improvements ware suggested by my friend [@dejanstokanic](https://twitter.com/dejanstokanic).
+I've asked [Reddit /r/ design_critiques](http://www.reddit.com/r/design_critiques/comments/2kgue7/website_developer_looking_for_web_design_feedback/) for some critique but most of improvements were suggested by my friend [@dejanstokanic](https://twitter.com/dejanstokanic).
 I hope that the page gets idea to the people.
 Well..
 Only time will tell. :)

 ## Summary